datalorax/slidex/README.md

     from it)
   - Convert `emf` file types to `png`s.
 This is a Microsoft proprietary format and will require users have LibreOffice installed.
-  - Support multiple authors (just needs to be implemented)
   - Maintain two-panel layouts (also should be relatively straightforward)
   - Support both .ppt and .pptx file types.
 Currently only the latter is